emomchilov/SwiftUI-PDF/README.md

 ![Swift](https://img.shields.io/badge/swift-F54A2A?style=for-the-badge&logo=swift&logoColor=white)

 # SwiftUI PDF Generator Sample Project #
 Welcome to the SwiftUI PDF Generator sample project!
 This project demonstrates how to create and share a PDF from a SwiftUI view using the ImageRenderer.
-Whether you want to document your SwiftUI designs, create polished presentations, or share visual content, this sample project guides you through the process seamlessly.
+Whether you want to document your SwiftUI designs, create polished presentations, or share visual content, this sample project is here to guide you through the process.

 ## Getting Started ##
 Follow these steps to integrate SwiftUI PDF generation into your project: